undkonsorten/typo3-cute-mailing/Documentation/Editor/Index.rst

 Prepare newsletter sending
 --------------------------

-There should be at least on Sysfolder with doktype "Cute Mailing" exists.
+There needs to be at least one Sysfolder with Doktype "Cute Mailing".
-Editors can manage Newsletter data with the "Newsletter Module".
+Editors can manage newsletter data via the "Newsletter" Module.

-For the moment recipient lists can only managed via the default List module.
-Select the "List Module" in the module column on the left and then select the newsletter SysFolder in the page tree.
+For the time being, recipient lists can only be managed via the default list module.
+Select the "List" Module in the module column and then pick the newsletter SysFolder in the page tree.

-First create recipient lists.
+Create recipient lists first.

 .. tip::